ratt-ru/codex-africanus/docs/experimental.rst

 In the following example, we will define a simple RIME using the Fused RIME API to define terms for computing:

-1. the Phase Delay
+1. the Phase Delay.
-2. the Brightness Matrix
+2. the Brightness Matrix.

 The RIME Specification
 ++++++++++++++++++++++